 The Goodson Law Library's Empirical Research Program can help connect you to expertise available elsewhere on the Duke University campus.
 Three of the most popular contacts for empirical legal research support are the Social Sciences Research Institute, the Data & GIS Services department of Perkins Library, and the Ford Library at the Fuqua School of Business.
 A description of available services is below.

-The SSRI can also assist at the grant proposal stage by providing you with recommendations surrounding research costs, data management plans, and costs associated with meeting funding agency requirements.
+SSRI has a team of grant specialists who can assist at the proposal stage by providing you with recommendations surrounding research costs, data management plans, and costs associated with meeting funding agency requirements.

 The Data and GIS Services group at Perkins Library can assist you in locating data collections to use for your research.
 Their website provides access to licensed datasets, as well as links to freely-available datasets.
 Topics include business trends, education statistics, labor statistics, political behavior, and a full range of demographic information.